gresendesa/jSpaghetti/README.md

 ## Motivation

-The project came from the necessity of a easy way to write browser javascript bots.
+The project came from the necessity of an easy way to write browser javascript bots.
 The project was generalized to cover other purposes, though.

 ## Installation